mernen/completion-ruby/README.markdown

 * worked on subdirectories of the project

 ...among other minor quirks.
-While providing all of the above, a few other niceties were added, like command-line options completion.
+While providing all of the above, a few other niceties were added, like command-line options completion and awareness of task arguments.

 This script is not perfect (for instance, it won't update the cache if a dependency of the rakefile is updated), but it tries to cover all the